dcmoura/spyql/docs/distinctive.rst

 Natural window for aggregations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 On many SQL engines, functions to get the first or last value of a group require analytic functions on top of windows defining the sorting criteria (because there are no guarantees about the processing order of input data).
 Since SPyQL respects the natural ordering of data, all aggregation functions work on top of a natural window where the order is the input row order, and partitions are defined by the ``GROUP BY`` clause.
 This allows to have aggregate functions that get the first and last values.
-Here is a comparison against postgresql for getting the first and last value from a column as well as its sum, when there is guarantee of chronological ordering  (column ``ts``\ ) of the input:
+Here is a comparison against PostgreSQL for getting the first and last value from a column as well as its sum, when there is guarantee of chronological ordering  (column ``ts``\ ) of the input:

 SPyQL: